mph-llm-experiments/rtm-mcp/README.md

 "Show me all high priority tasks"
 "Add a note to the 'Review Q4 budget' task"
-"Set the estimate for 'Write documentation' to 2 hours" "Move all tasks tagged 'urgent' to my Work list"
+"Set the estimate for 'Write documentation' to 2 hours" "Set the location of 'Meet with client' to Downtown Office" "Add the URL https://github.com/myproject to the 'Code review' task" "Move all tasks tagged 'urgent' to my Work list"
 "Mark the 'Buy groceries' task as complete"
+"Show me what locations are available in RTM"
+"Get a permalink for the 'Important meeting' task"
 ```

 ## Security Notes